- I am in need of affordable housing

 - I have concerns regarding fair housing

-1. Market Rate Housing - The cost of market rate housing is determined entirely by the state of the rental market in the community.
+- Market Rate Housing: The cost of market rate housing is determined entirely by the state of the rental market in the community.
 It can change based on the supply and demand of the housing market.
-There are several places to look for market rate housing.
-Here are a few.
+Housinglink

-2. Tax Credit Housing - Often referred to as Section 42, tax credit housing may be more affordable than market rate housing.
+- Tax Credit Housing: Often referred to as LIHTC (Low Income Housing Tax Credit), formally Section 42, tax credit housing may be more affordable than market rate housing.
 See more information about tax credit housing.

 HOST is able to provide a limited amount of assistance to households in need of help looking for and accessing housing.
 While HOST cannot guarantee access to housing, they can assist households navigate and housing search process.
 HOST does have access to limited funding to assist households with a damage deposit and/or first month rent if either present a barrier to accessing housing.
-To consult with someone from HOST about this either call the housing resource at 651-430-6488 or walk in.
+To consult with someone from HOST about this call the housing resource at 651-430-6488.